juliancolumbres/MemoryGame/README.md

 A Simon memory game made using HTML/CSS and Javascript.
 This project was built using online IDE Glitch, which has instant hosting and deployment.

-Play on the live site: https://verdant-skitter-cymbal.glitch.me (mobile not supported)
+Play on the live site: https://verdant-skitter-cymbal.glitch.me.

 ## Features